-The Deluxe package, which offers additional features and functionality (such as amended returns, priority support, and audit assist), costs $6.99 per filing.
+The Deluxe package, which offers additional features and functionality (such as amended tax returns, priority support, and audit assist), costs $6.99 per tax filing.
 You can purchase the ability to file unlimited amended returns separately from Deluxe, if you wish, for $14.99.
+A third package, Pro Support ($24.99), provides another layer of service and expertise.

 TaxHawk’s Free Edition supports virtually all IRS forms and schedules.
 The catch is that the prep process is entirely DIY.
 If you’re looking for an online tax prep platform that holds your hand from start to finish, stop reading right now and check out our TurboTax review.